andrastantos/brew/readme.rst

 **The compiler for such an architecture needs some special behavior**:

 Since there is overhead associated with changing the type of the register, optimal code-generation requires the compiler to group variables of the same type into the same set of registers in the register allocator.
-This type-awareness in the register allocator is something I'm still exploring: the current toolchain thus doesn't support types
+This type-awareness in the register allocator is something I'm still exploring: the current toolchain thus doesn't support types.

 Type-less variant